B0T-Josh/GitUpdate/README.md

         - -m - you need to type the branch that you want to merge with.
 This merges your local repository with the updates from the remote branch.
         - -A - you don't need to type anything after it.
 This will fetch, merge, add changes, commit and push with one command.
         - -P - you need to type the branch that you want to fetch and merge.
 This fetches updates and merges it from the remote branch to your local repository.
+        - -u - you need to type the branch that you want to use.
+This uses the branch version and makes you edit the content of that branch without harming or editing the other branches.

 ### Usage:
         - update -a [filename] / . (to add all changes)